AbdallahCoptan/HandsOn/AWS/docs/ebsDemo.md

 6. To demount and de-attaching, and deleting the volume, see [Releasing an Amazon EBS volume](EBS.md#releasing-an-amazon-ebs-volume).

+##### Best practice while mounting a volume which has been created through a snapshot

+During the mount of an EBS volume that has been created from a snapshot, you may face a problem called:

+**XFS: Filesystem has duplicate UUID – can’t mount**

+To solve this problem, you need to repair the `xfs` and then generate a new `UUID`, as follow:

+		$> sudo xfs_repair -L /dev/xvdh
+		$> sudo xfs_admin -U generate /dev/xvdh

+Please check the following, [How To Solve “XFS: Filesystem has duplicate UUID – can’t mount”](https://computingforgeeks.com/how-to-solve-xfs-filesystem-has-duplicate-uuid-error/), and [xfs_repair(8) - Linux man page](https://linux.die.net/man/8/xfs_repair) for more informtion.

 ### Demo: Attach an EBS volume to a Windows AMI instance

+Please follow the following steps:

+1. Start launching your EC2 instance, by following the [Launch Instance Wizard](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html)
+2. In [Step 2: Choose an Instance Type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html#choose-an-instance-type-page), choose your favorite **availability zone**, it is not agood idea to keep it randome choise at this moment.

+3. Start creating an empty EBS volume, see [create empty EBS volume through the console](EBS.md#to-create-a-empty-ebs-volume-using-the-console).

+		/!\ Note
+		The New empty volume and the EC2 instance have to be in the same availability zone

+4. Attaching this new volume, see [Attaching an Amazon EBS volume to an instance](EBS.md#attaching-an-amazon-ebs-volume-to-an-instance).

+5. Mounting this new volume, see [Making an Amazon EBS volume available for use on Windows](EBS.md#making-an-amazon-ebs-volume-available-for-use-on-windows).

+		/!\ Note
+		Mounting an attached volume, is not the same for different types of AMIs, so Windows, not the same like Linux.

+6. To demount and de-attaching, and deleting the volume, see [Releasing an Amazon EBS volume](EBS.md#releasing-an-amazon-ebs-volume).